 Students having completed graduate degrees in related fields prior to entering the program have frequently met some of the SPSY course requirements.
 Accordingly, they may request that a course requirement be waived or transferred for their program.
 Waived courses are NOT considered part of your program and do not "count" toward your degree; as such students must take a "substitute" course to make up the credit hours.
 Courses that are transferred in appear on your transcript.
 For students pursuing a PsyD degree, if you have a Master's degree in a related field, you must take a minimum of 50 credit hours.
-If you do not have your Masters, a maximum of 9 credits may be transferred.
+If you do not have your Masters, a maximum of 9 credits may be waived and/or transferred.

 Waiver and transfer requests are most likely to be approved if: (a) the student has successfully completed a very similar course and can document that the course content was essentially the same as the course required for School Psychology licensure; (b) the course was for graduate credit; (c) the course was completed within the past seven years; and (d) the student earned a grade of B or better in the course.
-Courses graded as Pass/Fail cannot be transferred in.
-Exceptions to these requirements can be made on a case by case basis as described in Graduate School policy.
+Exceptions can be made on a case by case basis as described in

+Graduate School policy.

-To apply for a course transfer, students need to complete the Request for Course Transfer form available on the SEHD website: https://education.ucdenver.edu/academic-services/student-resources/graduate
+To apply for a course transfer, students need to complete the Request for Course Transfer form available on the Graduate School website: https://graduateschool.ucdenver.edu/forms-resources/resources.

-To apply for a course transfer, students complete the Course Waiver form (See Appendix B) and attach to it the following materials:
+To apply for a course transfer, students complete the Course Waiver form (See Appendix C) and attach to it the following materials: